psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 description: &description >-
   The observer design pattern is by far the most popular and widely known among behavioural design patterns.
-Unfortunately, unlike other mainstream languages out there, the C++ standard library doesn't provide out of the box observer implementation.
+Unfortunately, unlike other mainstream languages out there, the C++ standard library doesn’t provide out of the box observer implementation.
 This article suggests an observable mixin based on Boost.Signals2 which makes it easy to build an observer.
 excerpt: *description
 image:
-  url: /img/pages/el-caracol-observatory.jpg
+  url: &url /img/pages/el-caracol-observatory.jpg
+  path: *url
   name: &name El Caracol observatory temple, Chichen Itza, Mexico
   alt: *name
   source: